-This study designs experimental scenarios based on the AWS enterprise cloud dataset\cite{dataset}, jointly developed by the Communications Security Establishment (CSE) and the Canadian Institute for Cybersecurity (CIC), to enhance the realism of experiments.
+This study designs experimental scenarios based on the AWS enterprise cloud dataset\cite{dataset}.
 The scenario configurations are dynamically switched to validate A1-A4, as shown in Fig.\ref{fig:experiment_senario}.
 The network scale, structure, exposure surface, asset distribution, vulnerability configuration, and service continuity requirements of the scenarios are designed based on the metadata and attack log data from this dataset.
 The dataset is also used to summarize the network context $C$ for the LLM, as described in Section \ref{sec:perception}.
 Specifically:

 \begin{itemize} \item \textbf{Scale and Structure:} Mirroring the dataset's infrastructure, the experimental network comprises 450 nodes divided into 6 subnets (5 departments and a server room).
 The node count in each subnet corresponds to the actual device distribution of the respective departments. \item \textbf{Network Exposure:} Gateway nodes and inter-subnet topology are configured according to the dataset's connection and isolation policies, aligning east-west traffic with real segmentation requirements.
 These boundary definitions and connection policies constitute the context $C_{\text{exp}}$. \item \textbf{Assets:} HVNs, such as Web and Database servers, are designated based on departmental business functions.
 These business descriptions and HVN distributions are summarized as the asset context $C_{\text{ast}}$. \item \textbf{Vulnerability:} Nodes are assigned vulnerability values based on the dataset's specific attack types and CVE records.
 This information is summarized as the vulnerability context $C_{\text{vul}}$. \item \textbf{Service Continuity:} Operational policies for Recovery Time/Point Objectives (RTO/RPO) are derived from the dataset's business metadata and service continuity agreements, summarized as the service continuity context $C_{\text{svc}}$. \end{itemize}